 - Pure vanilla extract

-The dough will be very sticky.
-Place a piece of plastic wrap directly on the dough and refrigerate until stiffened, about 2 hours.
+- Lay a piece of plastic wrap directly on top of the cookie dough and refrigerate until the dough is stiffened, about 2 hours.
 This is how the dough looks when it's ready to scoop!

 - Roll the scooped dough into balls, arrange them cookie trays, sand sightly flatten each cookie dough ball.
 Bake until the cookies are light golden on the bottom, puffed on top, and just stop looking doughy in the center.
 Let them cool, and then frost and decorate the cookies!

 Pro Tip: Let the frosting harden before stacking or storing these cookies.